This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Once the plaque is removed, your artery will be closed or put back together with stitches.
 A man-made patch or a piece of your own vein may also be used to close your artery.
 The clamps will be removed and the blood flow through your carotid artery will be checked.
 A drain may be put under your skin to remove extra blood and fluid from around your artery.
 Your skin will be closed with stitches and covered with a bandage.
 The bandage will help keep your surgery area clean and dry to prevent infection.

 After your surgery:

-You may be taken to a recovery room or your hospital room where caregivers will check you often.
-You may be attached to monitors that your caregivers can watch outside your room.
+You may be taken to a recovery room or your hospital room where healthcare providers will check you often.
+You may be attached to monitors that your healthcare providers can watch outside your room.
 Your head will be kept straight for 24 hours after surgery to reduce side effects, such as swelling and fainting.
 The head of your bed may also be slightly raised.
-Do not get out of bed until your caregiver says it is okay.
+Do not get out of bed until your healthcare provider says it is okay.